When the pandemic pushed workers out of the office, plenty of people were glad to leave traditional office structures behind.

 • Leave workers feeling isolated

-While hybrid work boasts big potential, it’s not foolproof.
-There are many potential pitfalls to avoid.
-Hybrid work mistakes can seriously disrupt productivity and create a tense, unpleasant atmosphere.
+Hybrid work has big potential, but it isn’t foolproof.
+Hybrid work mistakes can disrupt productivity and create a tense, unpleasant atmosphere.

-Here are nine potential hybrid work pitfalls that team leaders should aim to avoid.
+Here are nine hybrid work pitfalls team leaders should avoid.

 What are the 9 hybrid work mistakes?

-The common hybrid work pitfalls all share a common thread – lacking flexibility.
+The common hybrid work pitfalls share one thread: a lack of flexibility.

 9 Epic Hybrid Work Mistakes infographic

-To create hybrid work models that are sustainable, you have to be willing to:
+To build hybrid work models that last, you have to be willing to:

 • Compromise